Do you dream of living off the land and getting in touch with your inner pioneer? If so, farming might be for you!

 - Selling crops to processing companies or at market

-Most farmers work long hours.
+Most farmers and farm managers work long hours.
 Crop farm work is seasonal, so hours will fluctuate depending on the time of year.
 Even after farmers harvest the crops, they need to plan for the next season and repair equipment.

 California, Texas, the Midwest, and the Southeast are centers for livestock farms and ranches.
 The most common types of U.S. livestock are chickens, cattle, dairy cows, pigs, and turkeys.
 Common types of specialty livestock include fish, shellfish, bees, rabbits, mink, ducks, sheep, and goats.